velipso/sink/docs/embedding.md

 ### `posix`

 If true, then path routines will use POSIX logic.
-It will treat `/` as a path seperator, and any path starting with `/` will be considered an aboslute path.
+It will treat `/` as a path seperator, and any path starting with `/` will be considered an absolute path.

 If false, then path routines will use Windows logic.
 It will treat `/` and `\` as path seperators, join paths using `\`, and paths starting with a drive letter or network name will be considered